A Book A Week Programme Over 3s

 Follow and join in the family's excitement as they wade through the grass, splash through the river and squelch through the mud in search of a bear.
 What a surprise awaits them in the cave on the other side of the dark forest!

-This story is read alongside learning about how the seasons are changing into the Autumn.
+This story is read alongside learning about how the seasons are changing into the Autumn, positional language and prepositions.

 October

-This story is read alongside learning about hibernation.
+This story is read alongside discussions about seasonal change and time language development (first, second, next).

 October